-If you have scalp pain/burning, pus/crusting, heavy scale, open sores, or a shiny scar-like scalp, start here: When to See a Doctor.
+Medical note: This page is for general education and does not provide personal medical advice.
+If you have scalp pain or burning, pus, crusting, heavy scale, open sores, rapidly worsening patchy loss, or a shiny scar-like scalp, start here: When to See a Doctor.
 For the diagnostic pathway, see How Hair Loss Is Diagnosed and Scalp Biopsy.

 Quick navigation